Intersections of the Hermitian surface with irreducible quadrics in $PG(3,q^2)$, $q$ odd: Introduction

 The setting of the present paper is slightly different.
 Here we restrict ourselves to dimension $3$ and assume the characteristic to be odd.
 We aim to provide the spectrum of all possible intersection numbers between a Hermitian surface and an irreducible quadric, under the further assumption that they share a common tangent plane.
 Our main result is contained in the following Theorem \ref{main1}.

-\begin{theorem} In $\PG(3,q^2)$, with $q$ odd, let $\cH$ and $\cQ$ be respectively a Hermitian surface and an irreducible quadric meeting in a nonsingular point $P\in\cQ$ where they share the same tangent plane $\pi$.
+\begin{theorem} In $\PG(3,q^2)$, with $q$ odd, let $\cH$ and $\cQ$ be respectively a Hermitian surface and an irreducible quadric having the same tangent plane $\pi$ at a common nonsingular point $P$.
 Then, the possible intersection sizes for $\cH\cap\cQ$ in $\PG(3,q^2)$ are as follows. \begin{itemize} \item For $\cQ$ elliptic:

 \item For $\cQ$ a $1$--degenerate cone and $q>3$,

 \item For $\cQ$ hyperbolic:

 \end{itemize} \end{theorem}